Ashton Cigar Sizes & Shapes: How to Pick a Vitola

 Vitola Basics: What You’re Really Choosing

 In cigar talk, “vitola” refers to a cigar’s size and shape.
-In the Ashton portfolio that includes Classic, Cabinet Selection, VSG, and special releases like ESG, the vitolas are intentional.
-They vary in length and ring gauge because each dimension changes the smoking experience.
+In the Ashton portfolio—Classic, Cabinet Selection, VSG, and special releases like ESG—each vitola is carefully chosen because its dimensions change the smoking experience.
+Understanding vitolas isn’t just for aficionados; it’s a practical way to pick a cigar that matches your mood, time, and palate.

 Parejo vs Figurado: A Quick Primer